 There are several different types of spas, so the first thing to get clear on is what kind of spa you're interested in going to.
 Destination spas are a select group of health spas that are all-inclusive, with accommodations, meals, classes, and lectures all part of the package and (sometimes) a credit towards spa treatments.
-Most destination spas requires three-night minimum, and some require a week-long stay so you can get the full benefit.
+Most destination spas require a three-night minimum, and some require a week-long stay so you can get the full benefit.

 Prices for destination spas start around $1,200 per week, (per person, double occupancy) at the no-frills Tennessee Fitness Spa in Waynesboro, Tennessee.
 The Oaks at Ojai in California, is another affordable option, with rates of $1,800 per week, (per person, double), or a daily rate of $265 (per person, double).